-Thinking of making “Uber” money through ridesharing?
-Not being covered is not so cool!
+Thinking of making “Uber” money through Ridesharing?
+Not being covered is so not cool!

 Ridesharing is becoming more common around the state and the nation, particularly in large cities.
 Capitalizing on the new “sharing economy”, this simple concept is thriving.
 Drivers for Transportation Network Companies (TNCs), however, generally do not understand the impact this activity has on insurance, and the fact that they may not be covered under a number of circumstances.

 Q: What is ridesharing?